 - Applications are due Oct.
 15, 2018.
 Candidates will be required to write an essay about a journalism project they would like to pursue.

 - The selection committee for the internship will include The Sun’s publisher/executive editor, other newsroom staff and one person who will represent the Maryland journalism community.

 - The selection committee will interview select candidates and make a decision by the end of the year.

-- The intern will work in the Sun newsroom as a reporter for 10-12 weeks sometime between May 15, 2018 and Aug.
-31, 2018.
+- The intern will work in the Sun newsroom for 10-12 weeks sometime between May 15, 2019, and Aug.
+31, 2019.
 (Exact dates will be determined mutually by the intern and Sun editors).
 Depending on the candidate's skills and interests, the internship may focus on reporting, visual journalism, or data journalism.

-- The intern will report to specific editor during internship though the intern will be given opportunity to work with multiple editors.
+- The intern will report to a specific editor during internship, though the intern will be given opportunity to work with multiple editors.

 - The intern will be paid $575 per week and will receive a $1,000 housing stipend.